-- Do not install in kitchens, garages or furnace rooms that may expose the sensor to substances that could damage or contaminate it. - Do not install in areas where the temperature is colder than 4.4°C (40°F) or hotter than 37.8°C (100°F) such as crawl spaces, attics, porches and garages. - Do not install within 5 ft. of heating or cooking appliances.
-(Carrier recommends 15 ft. to prevent nuisance alarms). - Do not install near vents, flues, chimneys or any forced/unforced air ventilation openings. - Do not install near ceiling fans, doors, windows or areas directly exposed to the weather. - Do not install in dead air spaces, such as peaks of vaulted ceilings or gabled roofs, where CO may not reach the sensor in time to provide early warning. - Do not install this unit near deep-cell large batteries.
+- Do not install in kitchens, garages or furnace rooms that may expose the sensor to substances that could damage or contaminate it. - Do not install in areas where the temperature is colder than 4.4°C (40°F) or hotter than 37.8°C (100°F) such as crawl spaces, attics, porches and garages. - Do not install within 1.5 m (5') of heating or cooking appliances.
+(Kidde recommends 4.5 m (15') to prevent nuisance alarms). - Do not install near vents, flues, chimneys or any forced/unforced air ventilation openings. - Do not install near ceiling fans, doors, windows or areas directly exposed to the weather. - Do not install in dead air spaces, such as peaks of vaulted ceilings or gabled roofs, where CO may not reach the sensor in time to provide early warning. - Do not install this unit near deep-cell large batteries.
 Large batteries have emissions that can cause the alarm to perform at less than optimum performance. - Do not obstruct the vents located on the alarm.
 Do not place the alarm where drapes, furniture or other objects block the flow of air to the vents.